-The Board of Directors and the Audit & Supervisory Board, which implement corporate governance, consist of nine (9) Directors, four (4) Outside Directors (including three (3) Independent Outside Directors), two (2) Standing Audit & Supervisory Board Members, and two (2) Independent Outside Audit & Supervisory Board Members.
-Of the seventeen (17) Directors and Audit & Supervisory Board Members in total, six (6) are Outside Officers.
+The Board of Directors and the Audit & Supervisory Board, which implement corporate governance, consist of seven (7) Directors, four (4) Independent Outside Directors (one [1] of whom is female), two (2) Standing Audit & Supervisory Board Members, and two (2) Independent Outside Audit & Supervisory Board Members.
+Of the fifteen (15) Directors and Audit & Supervisory Board Members in total, six (6) are Independent Outside Officers.
 From the viewpoint of maintaining an overall balance in terms of knowledge, experience and ability, and in consideration of diversity and size, the composition of the Board of Directors and Audit & Supervisory Board are defined as follows:

 - 1. The Articles of Incorporation stipulate the number of Directors to be up to fifteen (15), and the number of Audit & Supervisory Board Members to be up to five (5). - 2.
-Regardless of gender, age, or nationality, executives must adequately understand the viewpoints and standpoints of various stakeholders including shareholders, and must have long-term visions, abundant experience, extensive insight, and a high degree of expertise in addition to appropriate human characteristic elements such as ethical views and fairness. - 3.
-Directors of the Company shall be individuals who can deal with the diversity of customer' special characteristics, products, business operations, and functions, as well as global aspects of markets. - 4.
-Outside Directors shall be individuals who have experience in global corporate management, professional insight in management, and knowledge of the industry among others. - 5.
-At least one-half (1/2) of Audit & Supervisory Board Members shall be made up of Outside Audit & Supervisory Board Members, including those who have adequate insight in areas such as accounting, legal affairs and management administration. - 2.
-Roles of the Board of Directors
+Regardless of gender, age, nationality or any attributes, executives must adequately understand the viewpoints and standpoints of various stakeholders including shareholders, and must have long-term visions, abundant experience, extensive insight, and a high degree of expertise in addition to appropriate human characteristic elements such as ethical views and fairness. - 3.
+Directors of the Company shall be four (4) individuals specializing in manufacturing, technology, and research and development, one (1) individual specializing in sales and marketing, one (1) individual specializing in finance, and one (1) individual specializing in IT and Digital, for a total of seven (7) individuals.
+All of them shall be individuals with global experience who can deal with the diversity of customers' special characteristics, products, business operations and functions, as well as global aspects of markets. - 4.
+Outside Directors shall be two (2) individual specializing in manufacturing, technology, and research and development, one(1) individuals specializing in sales and marketing, and one (1) individual specializing in finance, for a total of four (4) individuals.
+All of them shall be individuals with global experience who have wide range of insights and professional insight in corporate management and provide the Company's management with valuable advice and supervision from their independent and objective perspectives. - 5.
+Standing Audit & Supervisory Board Members shall be two (2) individuals who have abundant experience and insight in fields such as labor or legal and management control, and shall handle different management control fields.
+Outside Audit & Supervisory Board Members shall be two (2) individuals with global experience who have significant expertise as an attorney or a certified public accountant as well as abundant experience and insight as a company executive or an outside officer for a corporation, and shall audit the legality and appropriateness of the Company's management from their independent and objective perspectives.

+2. Roles of the Board of Directors